UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session09.rst

 A bit more about lambda
 ------------------------

-It is very useful for specifying sorting as well:
+It is very useful for specifying the sorting key:

 .. code-block:: ipython